TheMrFailz/capturepoints/readme.txt

-Drop this entire folder (capturepoints/lua/etc.) into your addons folder.
-Will only initialize once you set a map up for it.
+Drop this entire folder into addons (lua/etc.) EXCEPT for the config folder.
+Dump the CONTENTS (not the actual folder) into your data folder.
+Failure to do so will prevent the addon from functioning.